-Section I. Area(s) for Professional Development It has been noted that (student name) would benefit from professional development to remediate the fo llowing professional development issue(s):

-(Areas for professional development may include progress towards degree completion, quality of foundational coursework, quality of specialization coursework, quality of clinical skill, quality of scholarly skill, cooperativeness, initiative, attendance, punctuality, dependability, empathy, acceptance of diversity, ethics, and/or professionalism.)

-Section II.
-Professional Development Activities

-For you to continue to progress toward receiving your counseling degree, the counseling faculty is collectively requiring that you engage in the following professional development activities that relate to the competencies addressed within our program's retention policy.
+(Adapted from Kress, V.E. & Protivnak, J. Counseling Student Behaviors.
+Counselo Student Name: Date: Section I. Area(s) for Professiona l Development It has been noted that (student name e) would benefit from professional development to rem ediate the following professional development issue(s): (Areas for professional development ma coursework, quality of specialization cou initiative, attendance, punctuality, depe ursework, quality of clinical skill, quality of scholarly skill, cooperativeness, Section II.
+Professional Development Activities For you to continue to progress toward receiving your counseling degree, the counseling faculty is collectively requiring that you engage in the following professional development activities that relate to the competencies addressed within our program's retention policy.
 For each competency listed a date by which satisfactory progress must be made should be documented.
 Please consider that the information on this form will be shared with site supervisors by the faculty member(s) developing the plan with the student.
 Competency/Disposition Area Requiring Improvement: Required Activities to show improvement Date by Which Progress will be Satisfactory (at appropriate level for student level of training and experience)